23 March 2018Share

 Professor Steve Graham is also the Warner Professor of Education at the Mary Lou Fulton Teachers College, Arizona State University and a Professorial Fellow at Learning Sciences Institute Australia, Australian Catholic University.
 His research interests include writing development and instruction, learning disabilities and the development of self-regulation.
 Steve is the former editor of Exceptional Children, Journal of Writing Research and Contemporary Educational Psychology, as well as the current editor of Journal of Educational Psychology.
 He is the co-author of the Handbook of Writing Research, Handbook of Learning Disabilities, APA Handbook of Educational Psychology, Writing Better, Powerful Writing Strategies for all Students and Making the Writing Process Work.

 Does reading and reading instruction improve writing?
 Does writing and writing instruction make for better readers?
 What happens when the two are combined together?
 This presentation presents the results of three meta-analyses designed to answer these three questions.
 Each of these meta-analyses examined intervention studies (true- and quasi-experiments) where students in grades 1 to 12 received either writing, reading, or balanced reading/writing instruction.
 Comprehensive searches of the published and unpublished literature were conducted, and included studies involving typically developing reader and writers as well as those who experience challenges with literacy development.
-Studies were analyzed to determine their strengths and limitations, providing an indication of the confidence that can be placed in the findings.
+Studies were analysed to determine their strengths and limitations, providing an indication of the confidence that can be placed in the findings.
 The results of each of the analyses identifies a variety of practices that can support reading and writing development.
 The findings point to the need to provide more integrated reading and writing instruction, but an argument is also presented for providing separate instructional time for each of these skills as well.